nightmode/feri/docs/advanced/api/shared.md

 Type: `boolean`

-Running as a command line tool if `true`.

-Called as a require if `false`.
+Feri is running on the command line if true.
+As a require if false.

 ## shared.extension